 Signs of Abuse

-Understanding the signs of abuse is crucial for early intervention and life-threatening risks of inhalant abuse.
-Familiarize yourself with signs, symptoms, and behaviors changes.
+Understanding the signs of abuse is crucial for early intervention and saving lives.
+Familiarize yourself with these signs.

-Different inhalants yield different effects.
-Generally speaking, because inhaled chemicals are absorbed through the lungs into the bloodstream and distributed quickly to the brain and other organs, the effects of inhaling can be severe.
+Inhaled chemicals are absorbed through the lungs into the bloodstream and distributed quickly to the brain and other organs.
+Different inhalants have different effects.
 Within minutes, the user experiences feelings of intoxication and may become dizzy, have headaches, abdominal pain, limb spasms, lack of coordination, loss of control, hallucinations, and impaired judgment.

-Worse, he or she may even die from a condition known as Sudden Sniffing Death Syndrome, which can even occur with first time users.
+Worse, the user can potentially die from a condition known as Sudden Sniffing Death Syndrome, which occurs the first time a chemical is inhaled.

 Long-term inhalant users generally suffer from muscle weakness, inattentiveness, lack of coordination, irritability, depression, liver or kidney damage, and central nervous system (including brain) damage.
 The dangers are real, the side effects are severe, and the high is not worth risking your life.